RavenInAWillowTree/CanvasBot/README.md

 }
 ```

-There is an optional parameter, `required`, that if present will stop the extension from being disabled. the value of `required` doesn't matter, it will work as long as it's present in the extension declaration
+There is an optional parameter, `required`, that if present will stop the extension from being disabled. the value of `required` doesn't matter, it will work as long as it's present in the extension declaration.

+## Included Extensions

+### <a name="CvsBootstrap"></a> CanvasBootstrap

+The CLI interface. allows you to manage basic bot settings and extensions without starting the bot.

+### <a name="CvsManager"></a> CanvasManager

+The main backend of CanvasBot.
+Allows you to change settings and config data on-the-fly in the Discord client.
+In the future, you will be able to add and remove extensions from it alongside the standard enable/disable